nathankrishnan/kodeco-ios/module-4/README.md

 b) Question: Name a function that uses **variadic** parameters.

-- Answer: The `print()` function is variadic and can take any number of parameters.
+- Answer: The `print()` function is variadic and can take any number of input parameters.